Clostridium Bacteria in Foodborne Illness and Multiple Sclerosis

 The bacteria are generally found in raw meat and poultry products.
 Their spores can survive at high temperatures, including those used in cooking.
-If cooked food is held at room temperature before being served, the spores will germinate, producing new bacterial cells that in turn produce toxin.
+If cooked food is held at room temperature before being served, the spores will germinate, producing new bacterial cells that in turn produce a toxin.

 Outbreaks of food poisoning most often happen in institutions such as hospitals, prisons, and school cafeterias because food in these places isn't served immediately after cooking.
 Food poisoning may also arise at events involving catered food.

-The chief symptoms of poisoning by C. perfringens are abdominal cramps and diarrhea.
+The chief symptoms of poisoning by C. perfringens are often abdominal cramps and diarrhea.
 The symptoms can be bad in anyone, but they are generally worse in children and elderly people.